IBM, T-Systems abandon mainframe venture: German cartel office

 Pulling the deal marks a setback for T-Systems CEO Adel Al-Saleh, who since being hired at he start of 2018 has reduced staff, closed offices and sought to hive off business lines that are not expected to generate profitable growth.

-“According to our preliminary assessment IBM holds a dominant position here in the European Economic Area which would have been further strengthened by acquiring personnel and essential infrastructure from its competitor, T-Systems,” Cartel Office chief Andreas Mund in a statement on Friday.
+“According to our preliminary assessment IBM holds a dominant position here in the European Economic Area which would have been further strengthened by acquiring personnel and essential infrastructure from its competitor, T-Systems,” Cartel Office chief Andreas Mundt in a statement on Friday.

 Reporting by Douglas Busvine, editing by Riham Alkousaa